By the end of this section, you will be able to do the following:

 Monosaccharides (mono- = “one”; sacchar- = “sweet”) are simple sugars, the most common of which is glucose.
 In monosaccharides, the number of carbons usually ranges from three to seven.
 Most monosaccharide names end with the suffix -ose.
 If the sugar has an aldehyde group (the functional group with the structure R-CHO), it is an aldose, and if it has a ketone group (the functional group with the structure RC(=O)R'), it is a ketose.
 Depending on the number of carbons in the sugar, they can be trioses (three carbons), pentoses (five carbons), and/or hexoses (six carbons).
 Figure 3.4 illustrates monosaccharides.

 The chemical formula for glucose is C6H12O6.
 In humans, glucose is an important source of energy.
 During cellular respiration, energy releases from glucose, and that energy helps make adenosine triphosphate (ATP).
 Plants synthesize glucose using carbon dioxide and water, and glucose in turn provides energy requirements for the plant.
-Humans and other animals that feed on plants often store excess glucose as catabolized (cell breakdown of larger molecules) starch.
+Humans and other animals that feed on plants often obtain glucose from catabolized (cell breakdown of larger molecules) starch.

 Galactose (part of lactose, or milk sugar) and fructose (found in sucrose, in fruit) are other common monosaccharides.
 Although glucose, galactose, and fructose all have the same chemical formula (C6H12O6), they differ structurally and chemically (and are isomers) because of the different arrangement of functional groups around the asymmetric carbon.
 All these monosaccharides have more than one asymmetric carbon (Figure 3.5).